Airbus CC-150 Polaris: Design and development

-The five Airbus aircraft that make up the fleet were originally civilian airliners purchased and operated by Wardair.
+The four Airbus aircraft that make up the fleet were originally civilian airliners purchased and operated by Wardair.
 First delivered in 1987 and 1988, they were transferred to Canadian Airlines when the two airlines merged in 1989.
 The aircraft were subsequently sold to the Canadian Armed Forces and converted for military use, entering service between December 1992 and August 1993.
-Four of the five aircraft were converted to the Combi-Freighter standard with a reinforced floor and side opening cargo door.
-The fifth was modified as a VIP transport aircraft for government executive transport.
+Four of the five aircraft, numbered 15002 to 15005, were converted to the Combi-Freighter standard with a reinforced floor and side opening cargo door.
+The fifth, 15001, was modified as a VIP transport aircraft for government executive transport.

 The CC-150 replaced the Boeing CC-137 (converted Boeing 707) as a strategic transport when the final transport-configured CC-137s were retired in 1997.

 Tanker conversion

 In 2008, two of the five CC-150s were converted to air-to-air refuelling tankers with a new military mission avionics package for the CF-18 fleet as part of the Multi Role Tanker Transport (MRTT) program.
 The Polaris tankers are capable of ferrying a flight of four CF-18 Hornets non-stop across the Atlantic Ocean, off-loading 80,000 pounds of fuel to the receiving aircraft over a 2,500 nautical mile (4,630 km) leg.
 The MRTT program was initiated because of a German Air Force requirement and provided a cost-effective solution for the Canadian Forces.
 The converted aircraft have been designated CC-150T.
 The tankers have hose-drogue pods under the wings.

-The RCAF uses converted C-130s, RCAF designation CC-130H(T), for tactical air-to-air refuelling but is limited when deploying CF-18s overseas, as they are better served by a strategic AAR platform.
+The RCAF uses converted C-130s, RCAF designation CC-130H(T), for tactical air-to-air refuelling but is limited when deploying CF-18s overseas, as they are better served by a strategic air-to-air refuelling platform.
 As a result of the CC-150's MRTT conversion, Canada regained its strategic air-to-air refuelling capability, lost when the final tanker-configured CC-137s were retired in 1997 (13703 & 13704 were modified with Beech refuelling kits in mid-1972 in support of the CF-5 tactical fighter).

 The first converted CC-150T completed its acceptance trials in May 2008.